nrgopal/homework01/final/README.md

 Each entry in the dataset represents an individual complaint.

-The project includes two separate pieces of documentation:
+The project includes two separate pieces of documentation (located in final/docs):
 - DEPLOYMENT.md provides instructions for deploying the system
 - DEVELOPER.md is geared towards users/developers who interact with the system